Dinesh6777/Healbook/README.md

 # Health4all
 A digital platform to enable people with right knowledge to be fit and healthy.
-Because prevention is better than cure and let Food be thy medicine. https://health4all.glideapp.io/
+Because prevention is better than cure and let food be thy medicine. https://health4all.glideapp.io/

 # Important Quotes